d3rlpy: An Offline Deep Reinforcement Learning Library: Design of d3rlpy

 \subsection{Library interface}

-d3rlpy provides scikit-learn's style API to make the use of this library as easy as possible.
+\texttt{d3rlpy} provides scikit-learn-styled API~\citep{scikit_learn} to make the use of this library as easy as possible.
 In terms of the library design, there are two main differences from the existing libraries.
-First, d3rlpy has an interface for offline RL training, which takes a dedicated RL dataset structure, \texttt{MDPDataset}, described in Section~\ref{sec:mdp_dataset}.
-Second, the all methods for training such as \texttt{fit} and \texttt{fit\_online} are implemented in the algorithm modules to make d3rlpy as user-friendly as possible by reducing the number of modules to use in training.
-Moreover, the neural network architectures are automatically selected from MLP and the convolutional model~\cite{dqn} depending on the observation, which allows the users to start training without composing the neural network models unless using the customized architectures.
+First, \texttt{d3rlpy} has an interface for offline RL training, which takes a dedicated RL dataset component, \texttt{MDPDataset} described in Section 3.2.
+Second, all methods for training such as \texttt{fit} and \texttt{fit\_online} are implemented in \texttt{Algorithm} components to make \texttt{d3rlpy} as plug-and-play as possible.
+For the plug-and-play user experience, neural network architectures are automatically selected from MLP and the convolutional model~\citep{dqn} depending on observation, which allows users to start training without composing neural network models unless using customized architectures described in Section 3.2.
 These design choices are expected to lower the bar to start using this library.

-Since d3rlpy supports both offline and online training, the seamless transition from offline training to online fine-tuning is easily realized.
-As fine-tuning the policies trained in offline is demanded, but is still a challenging problem~\cite{awac}, this seamless transition supports the further resarches by allowing RL researchers to easily conduct fine-tuning experiments.
+Since \texttt{d3rlpy} supports both offline and online training, the seamless transition from offline training to online fine-tuning is realized.
+Fine-tuning policies trained offline is demanded, but is still a challenging problem~\citep{awac,iql}.
+This seamless transition supports the further research by allowing RL researchers to easily conduct fine-tuning experiments.